algoafrofutures/algoafrofutures.github.io/content/_index.md

 <img style="width:100%" src="/banner.png" />

-#### (Algo|Afro)futures is a mentoring programme for early career Black artists who want to explore the creative potential of live coding.
+#### (Algo|Afro) Futures is a mentoring programme for early career Black artists who want to explore the creative potential of live coding.

 #### Live coding is a performative practice where artists and musicians use code to create live music and live visuals.
 This is often done at electronic dance music events called Algoraves, but live coding is a technique rather than a genre, and has also been applied to noise music, choreography, live cinema, and many other time-based artforms.